 OneSearch is exactly what its name implies: one place to search for many different kinds of sources -- including books, eBooks, scholarly articles, news articles, videos, and more!

-Date range: unless you are doing an historical survey, start with the last two years; if you don't find what you need, keep going back.
+Date range: unless you are doing an historical survey, start by limiting your results to the last five years.
+If you don't find what you need, keep going back.
 If you find too much, narrow it further to the last two years or even one year.

 Peer reviewed: this means that an article has been reviewed for accuracy and value by experts, "peers," in that field.
-When doing scholarly research, you are usually going to be using peer reviewed articles.
-The easiest way to exclude non-peer reviewed results is to check the "peer reviewed" (a.k.a. "scholarly") checkbox that can be found in the limiters of most scholarly databases.
+When doing scholarly research, you usually want to use peer reviewed articles.
+The easiest way to limit to only peer-reviewed articles is to select the "peer reviewed" (a.k.a. "scholarly") checkbox that can be found in the limiters of most scholarly databases.